 Also taking credit for the Prada Group's decision to go fur free is the Humane Society of America, which also held a recent dialogue with the luxury brand.

-"With the Prada Group’s fur-free announcement, one of the biggest names in fashion just became a leader in animal welfare and innovation for generations to come,” PJ Smith, director of fashion policy at U.S.-based Humane Society, said in a statement.Nike SF-AF1
+"With the Prada Group’s fur-free announcement, one of the biggest names in fashion just became a leader in animal welfare and innovation for generations to come,” PJ Smith, director of fashion policy at U.S.-based Humane Society, said in a statement.nike fashion

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.